SUMMER SOUP

 2 tablespoons granulated sugar

-2 cups organic vegetable broth (Pacific® preferred by this foodie)
+2 cups organic vegetable broth (Pacific® preferred by this

 1 large garlic clove, peeled and split